 AFV Policy & Proceeding History

 R.13-11-007: Order Instituting Rulemaking to Consider Alternative-Fueled Vehicle Programs, Tariffs, and Policies

 Zero Emission Vehicles (ZEV) Initiative

 - Governor Brown’s Executive Order B-16-2012 set forth several goals related to ZEVs, chiefly to deploy 1.5 million ZEVs on California roads by 2025 and to reduce the State’s transportation-related GHG emissions 80% below 1990 levels by 2050.
 A subsequent Action Plan identified specific strategies and responsibilities for State agencies in pursuit of the goals.
 CAISO, CEC, and CPUC have worked with stakeholders as directed by the Action plan to develop a Vehicle-Grid Integration Roadmap.

-- Track 2 of the proceeding regards the use of the IOU’s revenue from the sale of Low Carbon Fuel Standard credits.
-Energy Division held workshops (3- 4/2012) on proposed mechanisms for the direct return of credit revenue to benefit PEV owners, and solicited opening and reply comments from parties (6-7/2012).
-CARB’s LCFS Program page provides additional information
+- Track 2 of the proceeding regards the use of the IOU’s revenue from the sale of credits generated from CARB’s Low Carbon Fuel Standard Program.

 - Ruling Amending the Scoping Memo and Requesting Additional Comment on LCFS Credits

 - D.14-05-021 Authorizing electric and natural gas investor-owned utilities to sell LCFS Credits, as modified by D.14-07-003 (Order Correcting Error).